How to connect hp monitor to macbook air?

 Connect your Mac system to your monitor using the USB Type-C or Thunderbolt 3 cable.
 On your Mac’s System Preferences, select Displays to choose your external monitor.
 Select Display tab to set your desired screen resolution.
 Select Color and set to Millions of Colors.

-Psssssst : How to edit calendar on macbook air?
+Psssssst : How to change google background on mac safari?

 How do I connect my MacBook Air to a monitor and close my laptop?